 The first pod is designated as J-Pod, with 24 orcas.
-K-Pod is the smallest with 19 members, and L-Pod is the largest with 35 individuals.
+K-Pod is the smallest, with 19 members, and L-Pod is the largest, with 35 individuals.

 If you are lucky, you may be able to spot members of the Northern Resident killer whales, but these are seen once every few years this far South.

 The three pods of Southern Residents use this area as feeding grounds.
-The killer whales will feed on salmon, which can be found swimming through the riverways on their way to spawn in nearby rivers.
+The killer whales will feed on salmon, which can be found swimming through the riverways on their way to spawning in nearby rivers.

 Most feeding occurs on the western side of San Juan Island in the Haro Strait.
 They can also be found feeding off the west coast of Vancouver Island in Swiftsure Bank and up to Tofino.
-Both K-Pod and L-Pod will travel away from the area during the cold months, traveling South to Monterey, California, and Haida Gwaii.
+K-Pod and L-Pod will travel away from the area during the cold months, traveling South to Monterey, California, and Haida Gwaii.